DIGOARTHUR/web-GuessingGame/README.md

 # <img  alt="skills"  width="40" height="40" src="https://user-images.githubusercontent.com/59892368/148622497-164365e8-f6b0-4f40-bc75-a0ed4da6059b.png">
 About application

-> Guessing Game is a guessing game.
+> Guessing Game is a magic game with deck of cards.
 Choose a card from the 21 shown on the screen and in 3 rounds your letter will be sent via WhatsApp.
 > Play with friends and family.

  <!-------------------------------------------------------------------->